 Chart Pattern in the Stock Market 2025

+Learn Trading with the Growth of India for Free and Discover the Stock Market’s trending Topics.
 Chart patterns are visual formations created by the price movements of a stock or other financial asset, typically displayed on candlestick charts.
 Here’s a breakdown of common chart patterns in stock trading, grouped by type.

 Chart patterns in the Stock Market